pablodecm/phd_thesis/src/107_chapter_7.md

 a data-driven estimation method, referred to as hemisphere mixing, was developed and validated on control regions to model the background contribution.
-The final summary statistic used in the analysis is based on a the output of a probabilistic classifier, an ensemble of gradient boosted decision trees, trained using simulated signal observations and artificial events produced by the background estimation method.
+The final summary statistic used in the analysis is based on the output of a probabilistic classifier, an ensemble of gradient boosted decision trees, trained using simulated signal observations and artificial events produced by the background estimation method.
 After assessing the different